Know what to look for when you visit your target

 He answered all the questions to the best of his ability and tried to keep calm throughout the interview.
 He didn't feel the

 interview was horrible, but he certainly got the impression that the interviewer didn't like him.
 And he didn't like some of the interviewer's questions...

-Tips and Preparation for the MBA Application Interview
+Preparation Tips for the MBA Admission Interview

 So you've submitted your application in to the b-school of your choice and you've been notified

 that the school is interested in having you take the next step in the process – the business school interview.